RICHARD III

 Surviving accounts of this period were largely written under the Tudors and not unnaturally tended to influence those highly opinioned monarchs.
 With one's neck and one's notables at stake, complimentary comments were the better part of valour.
 Some claim, however, that the people formed their convictions two years before the Tudors took control, when all men's lips demanded liberation of the princes.

 Reports of Richard's reign reflect this highly prejudiced point of view.
 Foremost among the naysayers was Sir Thomas More, for Richard's reputation rests largely on the biography he wrote, The History of King Richard the Third.
+More did not intend his work as a history (it was named after his death) but as a homily, a sermon to indicate the archetypal tyrant, a personification of vice, not a faithful portrait.

 A modern statue of Sir Thomas More in Chelsea, London, where he lived.